micokoch/micokoch/README.md

 ### álvaro j. castro rivadeneira

-- I am a PhD student in epidemiology at the University of Massachusetts, Amherst working on inequality and gambling harms.
+- PhD student in epidemiology at the University of Massachusetts, Amherst working on inequality and gambling harms.
-- I was born in Quito, Ecuador and have lived in seven countries across five continents.
+- Born in Quito, Ecuador and have lived in seven countries across five continents.
-- I received my Medical Doctor degree from Universidad Internacional del Ecuador, and a BSc in Biochemistry from McGill University.
+- Received a Medical Doctor degree from Universidad Internacional del Ecuador, and a BSc in Biochemistry from McGill University.
+- Currently working with the [Social and Economic Impacts of Gambling](https://www.umass.edu/seigma/) and the [Reich Lab](https://reichlab.io/) on various projects.
+- Most of the time, I work on my dissertation.
+- I mostly work with `R`.

 <!--
 **micokoch/micokoch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.